lstmemery/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/course_team_event_types.rst

      - Details
    * - ``override_deleted``
      - Boolean
-     - If ``true``, a course staff member has deleted an automatic Studio override of a learner's score.
+     - If ``true``, an edX support staff member has deleted an automatic Studio override of a learner's score.

 .. _instructor_enrollment: